Xian (Taoism): In art and culture

 Bronze Winged Immortal figure from Eastern Han dynasty.

 Assembly of Immortals Offering Good Wishes for Long Life, Ming-Qing dynasty painting.

 According to Michael Loewe, the earliest artistic and textual evidence of xian transcendents dates from the fifth or fourth centuries BCE.
-They were depicted as avian or serpentine hybrids capable of flight, usually as a bird’s body with a human face, or as a human figure with wings sprouting from the back—known as yuren (羽人; "feathered person").
+They were depicted as avian or serpentine hybrids capable of flight, usually as a bird's body with a human face, or as a human figure with wings sprouting from the back—known as yuren.

 According to John Lagerway, the earliest artistic representations of xian date from the 2nd century BCE.

 In tomb reliefs from the Eastern Han dynasty (25–220 CE), xian are often shown as bird–human or reptile–human hybrids.
 They are depicted as "liminal but spiritually empowered figures' who accompanied a deceased soul to paradise.
 These "transient figures" are frequently portrayed alongside animals such as deer, tigers, dragons, birds, and heavenly horses.
 These avian, serpentine, and human hybrid xian are frequently depicted with "secondary characteristics" including androgyny, large ears, long hair, exaggerated nonhuman faces, tattoo-like markings and nudity; many of these traits also appear in depictions of foreigners, who also lived outside the Chinese cultural and spiritual sphere.

 Xian were associated with yin and yang, and some Taoist sects held that the "adept of immortality" could get in touch with the "pure energies possessed at birth by every infant" to become a xian.
 According to these beliefs, a Taoist who became a xian could live for 1,000 years in the human world before transforming into "pure yang energy" and ascending to Tiān (Heaven).

 In modern and historical times, xian are also thought to draw power and be created from the Tao in its aspect as "the source of all being, in which life and death are the same."

 Xian are conventionally regarded as benevolent spirits who bring good fortune.
 Some Taoists prayed to individual xian or entire pantheons of them for assistance in life or forgiveness of sins.

 Refugee communities and their descendants, wanderers, and Taoists who were societal recluses inspired myths of "timeless" worlds where xian lived.
 In many Taoist sects, xian were thought to "dress...in feathers" and live in the atmosphere "just off-planet" and explore various places in the universe to perform "various actions and miracles."
 A Confucian cosmology that had immortals in it viewed them as beings of a "heavenly world", which was "above the earthly world" that was distinct "from a dark underworld".

 Some mythical xian were worshipped and/or seen as gods or zhenren, and some real Taoists were thought to become xian if they died after performing certain rituals or living a certain way and gain the ability to explore "heavenly realms".
 These Taoists' spirits after death would be seen as divine entities that were synonymous with xian, and were often referred to by that name.